Ensure your computers have the latest threat information

 The Update Source for a Relay-enabled Agent is assigned at the Group level.
 By default, a Relay Group is configured to get its updates from the Update source designated on the Administration > System Settings > Updates tab.
 However, a Relay Group can be configured to get its updates from another Relay Group, creating a hierarchy of Relay Groups.

-For more information on Relay Groups, see About relay-enabled agents.
+For more information on Relay Groups, see How do relays work?.

 Assign Relay Groups to your Agents / Appliances

 Once your Relay Groups are established and configured to connect with an Update Source, you can assign the Relay Groups to your Agents and Appliances.

 To assign a Relay Group to an agent / appliance, go to the Computers page, right-click on the computer and select Actions > Assign Relay Group.
 The list of available Relay Groups will appear and you can select from it.